BBVA/kapow/spec/README.md

 ## Test Suite Notes

-The test suite is located on [blebleble] directory.
+The test suite is located on [yadda-yadda-yadda] directory.
 You can run it by ...